Xor290/VolchockC2/README.md

   - [ ] Make contributors rich and famous
   - [ ] Stop all wars in the world

+### Anti Vm & Anti Debugging

+1. CPUID Hypervisor Bit (cpu_hypervisor_bit)

+- Read the CPUID flag, which indicates the presence of a hypervisor.

+2. CPU Vendor String (cpu_id)

+- Query the processor's vendor string (AuthenticAMD, GenuineIntel, etc.).

+3. CPU Brand String and Keyword Search (cpu_brand)

+- Read the CPU brand/description and search for keywords related to VMs (vbox, vmware, virtual, qemu, etc.).

+4. Screen Resolution (screen_resolution)

+- Check for typical VM screen resolutions.

+5. Physical Memory Amount (memory_amount)

+- Read the total RAM and check if it is below a threshold (e.g., < 2GB).

+6. Number of CPU cores (cpu_cores)

+- Check if the number of logical processors is very low (e.g., < 2).

+7. Free disk space (disk_space)

+- Check the disk space on the system volume and compare it to a threshold (e.g., < 20GB).

 ---

 ### Teammates